-Former professional skateboarder Tony Hawk announced on social media this week that his 94-year-old mother, Nancy, had passed away from Alzheimer’s disease.
+Former professional skateboarder Tony Hawk announced on social media this week that his 94-year-old mother passed away from Alzheimer’s disease.

-“My mom died peacefully this afternoon after a decade-long battle with Alzheimer’s and dementia,” Hawk, 51, wrote on his Facebook page.
+“My mom died peacefully this afternoon after a decade-long battle with Alzheimer’s and dementia,” professional skateboarder Tony Hawk, 51, wrote on his Facebook page of his 94-year-old mother Nancy.
 “We watched helplessly as she slid away — mentally and physically — in rapid decline over the last few years.”

 On his Facebook, Instagram and Twitter, Hawk wrote a long post venerating his mother’s life and describing her long battle with the disease.
 Nancy had been diagnosed with Alzheimer’s 10 years ago and had recently experienced a rapid decline.